 It is no secret that electric vehicles (EVs) are entirely different than conventional cars.
 They operate differently, and they have a whole different set of functionalities.

 Gas-powered cars are by no means the same as EVs.
 This makes us wonder: Do EVs have Axles?
-Despite the fact that EVs are entirely different than other cars, EVs do have axles.
+Even though EVs are entirely different from other cars, they do have axles.

 What is an Axle?